 Should this effort be successful, we will add San Antonio and Dallas Texas, with approximately 150 difficult to reach cases.
 Sample in the field sites will be excluded from the incentive experiments.

-Letters to the parents will be sent in advance to any field visits that will be conducted (see Attachments C and D for sample letters).
+Letters to the parents will be sent in advance to any field visits that will be conducted (see Appendix O1 and O2 for sample letters).

 We plan to send two types of field interviewers into these areas.
 One type of interviewer will have experience inside schools and will visit schools to update locating information for parents and students.
 Schools often have information that is more up-to-date than the district information we originally sought.
 When on site, she will prompt principals and teachers who may still be at the schools to respond to their surveys.
 Any new student contact information will be passed to our Survey Management System (SMS) so the information is available for telephone interviewers.
 Should we find a new address, we will attempt contact by telephone before attempting an in-person visit.